cpypasta/apc/README.md

 # animal-population-changer

 A tool that allows anyone to change the animal population on all the reserves in theHunter: Call of the Wild (COTW).
-I have started out with the CLI, but I plan on building a simple GUI also.
+You can choose to use the CLI tool or the GUI.

 Currently the tool only supports modifying the following species:
 1. Red Deer